 7. Purchase APO ($5/Month)

 Login to your Cloudflare account and go to Speed → Optimization → Automatic Platform Optimization for WordPress.
 Purchase APO which costs $5/month or free on Cloudflare’s Pro plans.
 Once you buy it, you’ll see a note that says “The WordPress plugin was not detected on yourwebsite.com.”
-You’ll need to install the Cloudflare plugin then click “Check again” to fix this.
+You’ll need to install the Cloudflare plugin then click “Check again” to fix it.

 8. Install The Cloudflare WordPress Plugin